snychka/WebTextToHtml/README.txt

 Many planned improvements to pick away at.
 In no particular order, and not necessarily a complete list:

 - make directly available a deployment package
+  - have it install on a web site other than the Default
 - put the site up somewhere, likely Azure
   - create a legit. cert.
 - allow users to store multiple documents